Are you committing any SEO sins?

 So, I went the extra mile to add visual assets to my posts – relevant charts, for instance.
 I also updated my posts with more current information and made the posts more in-depth.

-Mine isn’t the only brand that’s benefitting from content.
+Mine isn’t the only brand that’s benefitting from the content.
 Other brands are quietly building a strong audience and customer base with pure content marketing.

 These resources will be of immense help to you: